Josh Lucas (baseball): Winnipeg Goldeyes (second stint)

 On January 25, 2022, Lucas signed with the Winnipeg Goldeyes of the American Association of Professional Baseball.

 Cleburne Railroaders

 On June 24, 2022, Lucas was traded to the Cleburne Railroaders of the American Association of Professional Baseball for cash.
-On November 29, 2022, Lucas was released by the Railroaders.
+In 17 games (9 starts) for Cleburne, he logged a 3.62 ERA with 53 strikeouts across 54 2/3 innings of work.
+On November 29, Lucas was released by the Railroaders.

 Gateway Grizzlies

 On December 7, 2022, Lucas signed with the Gateway Grizzlies of the Frontier League.
+He made 21 appearances for the Grizzlies, recording a 2.84 ERA with 43 strikeouts and 4 saves across 31 2/3 innings pitched.

+On February 19, 2024, Lucas announced his retirement from professional baseball via Instagram.